JakeSteam/blog-history/_drafts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ## Timeline

 Like many early viral games / sites from the 2000s, the timeline of "The Scary Maze Game" is very hard to determine with any certainty.
-The release date is often reported as either 2003[^2003] or 2004[^2004], however this doesn't match up with the fact that its popularity started in 2006 (and the game's metadata reports a similar date).
+The release date is often reported as either 2003[^2003], 2004[^2004], or 2005[^2005], however this doesn't match up with the fact that its popularity started in 2006 (and the game's metadata reports a similar date).

 After some research, I can partially explain the discrepancy.
 The original version of the game (V1.0) is from 2003-4, but the version everyone knows is actually from Oct 2005!
 Considering the major differences between the two (see [multiple versions](#multiple-versions)), these should be considered distinct games.
 This post will be about V1.1, as that version is by far the most widely known.

 * **2003-2004(?)**: V1.0 of the game (yellow / black) is created.
+A very unverified Yahoo Answers answerer claiming to be him states October 2004[^yahoo].
 * **25th October 2005**: V1.1 of the game (blue / black) is created[^original-release].
 * **27th November 2005**: The creator's website has received over 65,000 visitors since V1.1 was released[^original-release].
 * **January 2006**: "scary maze game" starts being Googled a non-negligible amount (see trend chart below).